Charlie9009/CI_PP2_UPM/README.md

 2. As a user I want to be able to see which page I am on.
 10. As a user I want to know the site owners process making the site.
 11. As a user I want to see the latest updates from the White House.
+17. I want the user to get feedback on which page they are on.
 <hr>

 * **Info area**